Ansible OpenSSL

 #

 TroubleshootingThe Ansible-Runner container is not suitable for running as a non-root user.
-Therefore, the Ansible integrations will fail if you follow the instructions in the Cortex XSOAR Docker Hardening Guide.
+Therefore, the Ansible integrations will fail if you follow the instructions in Docker hardening guide (Cortex XSOAR 6.13) or Docker hardening guide (Cortex XSOAR 8 Cloud) or Docker hardening guide (Cortex XSOAR 8.7 On-prem).

 The docker.run.internal.asuser